-A company’s outward perception is of course a highly important factor in a consumer’s decision to choose one brand over another.
-Any affirmative (or negative) reactions come as a result of several key aspects, which contextualise the brand for the public.
-The objective is to elevate the brand perception to reach maximum potential in the (often flooded) marketplace.
+The public perception of a brand is a big factor in a consumer’s decision to choose one brand over another.
+Any affirmative (or negative) views held by the public will come as a result of the entire context of the brand in the public's eyes.
+The objective is to clearly communicate and deliver upon what your brand stands for in order to become well known for that thing in a flooded marketplace.

 Kodak is a company that has been extremely successful in its time, growing its brand to iconic status in the heyday of the film industry during the 1970’s and 80’s.
-Every camera user from amateurs to professionals knew and recognised Kodak’s saturated gold colour, and the iconic red ‘K’.
+Pretty much everyone who knew and recognised Kodak’s gold colour and iconic red ‘K’.
 The brand was an exemplar of the instantaneous positive reaction amongst its demographic.

 By the mid-2000’s the company had begun to suffer dramatically from the inability to evolve with the times.
 As a former industry-leader in analogue photography, Kodak’s attempt to excel in the digital age continually saw it falling one step behind the likes of Canon, Nikon, and even Fuji Film, who were creating far more relevant products for the changing market.
 Kodak’s brand perception was deteriorating.

 As an attempt to combat the fact that Kodak was now seen to be outdated by its competitors, they decided to bring their brand into the 21st century with a modern identity that would distance them from their no-longer-relevant film era perception.
 The logic behind the move made perfect sense, Kodak wanted once again to be known as an industry leader in the digital age, and they established the right kind of visual aesthetic to claim that space.